ZilchEngine/ZilchDocs/zero_editor_documentation/zeromanual/architecture/objects/gamesession.markdown

 ```
     // Within a script, those ``this`` variables referring to a Cog can get the GameSession
-    // Note: Even though they are not Cogs, all Components (to include derived ZilchComponents)
+    // Note: Even though they are not Cogs, all Components (to include derived NadaComponents)
     // are equipped with a getter to GameSession
     var myGame = this.GameSession;
     // Here is an example of pulling it from a dynamically created cog.